 In terminating alimony short of the ordered period of years, unless a court order or decree states otherwise, alimony will automatically terminate upon the death or remarriage of the payee spouse.
 Alimony will also terminate after the payor spouse establishes with the court the payee spouse is cohabitating with another person.

-Because alimony is based upon economic disparity, and our society is moving closer toward an egalitarian, two income household, alimony may die in the future for want of applicability.
+Because alimony is based upon economic disparity, and our society is moving closer toward an egalitarian, two-income household, alimony may die in the future for want of applicability.
 But for now, alimony remains a remedy available to a divorcing couple.

-Each case offers different facts and circumstances and each of the above factors are subjective.
+Each case offers different facts and circumstances and each of the above factors is subjective.
 This means that even though a judge will be unbiased as he examines the factors, alimony can change significantly on a case-by-case basis.
 This article provides basic general legal principles and should not be considered legal advice.
 If you have further questions regarding alimony, you should contact an attorney with experience in family law who can analyze the specific facts surrounding your case and give you advice tailored to your situation.